gonoph/eatmemory/README.md

     -f | --free  : attempt to only allocate free memory -m | --megs  : the number of megabytes to consume (default 50%) when % is 100% or more, all available RAM will be consumed.
-    -q | --quiet : suppress output
+    -r | --random: randomize buffer in order to prevent memory compression -q | --quiet : suppress output
     -h | --help  : this help screen